-- All students with learning support needs identified at entry and monitored throughout their time at OIS.
+- 4. All students with learning support needs identified at entry and monitored throughout their time at OIS.
 Individual education plans implemented where required for high needs students.
-Class programmes differentiated to meet student needs.
-Learning support register in place for start of every year and managed by Julie - Learning support register in place for start of every year and managed by Julie Filipo as the school Learning Support Coordinator.
+Class programmes differentiated to meet student needs. - 5.
+Learning support register in place for start of every year and managed by Julie Filipo as the school Learning Support Coordinator.
 (LSC) Close liaison between LSC outside agencies and teachers to provide appropriate support for all students with learning support needs.
 A range of intervention/ support programmes in place to target students needing additional support with their learning. - School wide expectations for positive learning environments clearly articulated and seen to be implemented by all staff.
 Teachers seen to foster a warm, inclusive climate within their class or classes if a specialist teacher. - School seen to provide a wide range of opportunities for all students across the arts, technology, media arts, sport and culture.
-This will be achieved through the Friday programme, additional tutors, before school, after school and lunchtime groups. - 8.
-Each teaching team ensures class programmes reflect inclusive practices for student ethnicity and culture. - All staff encouraged to find interesting and creative ways to engage students in their learning.
+This will be achieved through the Friday programme, additional tutors, before school, after school and lunchtime groups. - B. Each teaching team ensures class programmes reflect inclusive practices for student ethnicity and culture. - All staff encouraged to find interesting and creative ways to engage students in their learning.
 School openness and